datalad-handbook/book/docs/basics/101-105-install.rst

      datalad clone https://github.com/datalad-datasets/longnow-podcasts.git

-   anywhere outside of your ``Datalad-101`` dataset to install the dataset into a new directory called ``longnow-podcasts``.
+   anywhere outside of your ``Datalad-101`` dataset to install the podcast dataset into a new directory called ``longnow-podcasts``.
 You could even do this inside of an existing dataset.
    However, whenever you install datasets into of other datasets, the ``-d/--dataset`` option is necessary to not only install the dataset, but also *register* it